webrotate360/magento2-adhoc/README.md

 # Overview

-WebRotate 360 Product Viewer Ad-hoc Integration for Magento 2 allows integrating embedded or popup 360-degree or 3D product views in place of any element on a product page in Magento.
+WebRotate 360 Product Viewer Ad-hoc Integration for Magento 2 allows integrating embedded or popup 360-degree or 3D product views in place of any element on product pages in Magento 2.
 The product views can be created using our free publishing software available on [webrotate360.com](http://www.webrotate360.com/products/webrotate-360-product-viewer.aspx).
+Note that WebRotate 360 integration for the standard Magento 2 gallery is available as a [separate Magento 2 extension](https://github.com/webrotate360/magento2-standard).

 ## About WebRotate 360